kyeotic/homelab/recovery.md

     - [ ] gaming backup
     - [ ] cloud backup
   - [ ] Formatting a disk and resilvering with ZFS

+If possible, include, in all these backups, which servarr collections you were subscribed to, so that externally available sources can refill the part of the pool that you aren't backing up: media content.

 The ultimate goal is to ensure all data that cannot be downloaded from HA available sources, like usenet or linux iso repositories, is backed up to two internal sources and one external source.
 The 3:2:1 rule.
 You should be past these kinds of failures.
 Be prepared.